-> Brian T. Grant has been the Dean of Admission at Clarkson since July 2009.
-A 17-year veteran of undergraduate recruiting, Grant has had the unique opportunity to play a leadership role in building a successful admission program that has increased applications 90% in the freshman, transfer and international student admission programs in the past 6 years.
+Grant previously served as the Dean of Admission from 2009 to 2016.
+A 22-year veteran of undergraduate recruiting, Grant has had the unique opportunity to play a leadership role in building a successful admission program that increased applications 90% in the freshman, transfer and international student admission programs in six years.

-Dean Grant joined the university in 1994 and has held positions of increasing responsibility, including Assistant Director of Admission and Alumni Admission Coordinator, Director of Enrollment Operations, Director of Admission, and ultimately Dean of Admission.
+Grant joined Clarkson in 1994 and has held positions of increasing responsibility, including Assistant Director of Admission and Alumni Admission Coordinator, Director of Enrollment Operations and Director of Admission.
 At each step in his career Grant has demonstrated the ability to think analytically while being flexible considering admission market demands.
-Grant graduated from Clarkson in 1993 with a degree in interdisciplinary engineering & management .
-He received his master’s degree in instructional technology from the State University of New York at Potsdam in 2003.
+He graduated from Clarkson in 1993 with a degree in interdisciplinary engineering & management and received his master’s degree in instructional technology from SUNY Potsdam in 2003.

 Throughout his career, Patrick Roche has specialized in roles combining management and strategy.
 He brings to Clarkson more than a decade of corporate experience in large and small organizations, ranging from dotcoms to multinational corporations.
 After switching career fields to advancement, Roche served in a variety of roles at the California Institute of Technology (Caltech) and Claremont McKenna College (CMC).
 Notably, while serving as associate vice president for development and external relations at CMC, he led efforts to successfully complete the $600 million dollar Campaign for CMC, a record amount for a liberal arts college.
 Born and raised in Minneapolis, Minn., Roche is a graduate of Rensselaer Polytechnic Institute in Troy, N.Y.